midhunvp/SAP-Mobility/README.md

 SAP-Mobility
 ============
-This will have my R&D projects on SAP mobile appa
+This will have my R&D projects on SAP mobile apps